metomi/rose/sphinx/tutorial/rose/furthertopics/rose-stem.rst

 .. include:: ../../../hyperlinks.rst
    :start-line: 1

-rose stem
+Rose Stem
 =========

 .. warning::

-   Before proceeding you should already be familiar with the ``rose stem`` part of the user guide.
+   Before proceeding you should already be familiar with the Rose Stem part of the user guide.

    ..
 TODO - link in the rose user guide page when translated.